 His experience in technical property rights extends to practically all fields, including biochemistry, pharmaceuticals, medical technologies and data communication.
-Special focus is his involvement in international disputes of cross-border significance, proceedings on standard-relevant patents and warding off “patent trolls”.
+Special focus is his involvement in international disputes and proceedings on standard-relevant patents.

 Wolf Graf von Schwerin belongs to the German Association for Intellectual Property and Copyright (GRUR) (where he is a member of the specialist committee for patent law), German group of the International Association for the Protection of Intellectual Property Rights (AIPPI), European Patent Litigation Lawyers Association (EPLAW), German Association of Intellectual Property Professionals (VPP), Intellectual Property Owners Association (IPO) and American Intellectual Property Law Association (AIPLA).